Hurwitz-Ran spaces: Introduction

 \subsection{Statement of results}

-We prove that the construction of $\Hur(\cX;\Q)$ is functorial both in $\Q$ and in $\cX$, in particular the following properties hold: \begin{itemize} \item a morphism of PMQs $\Psi\colon\Q\to\Q'$ induces a continuous map $\Psi_*\colon \Hur(\cX;\Q)\to\Hur(\cX;\Q')$; \item a semi-algebraic homeomorphism $\xi\colon\C\to\C$ with compact support in $\bH$, sending $\cX$ inside $\cX'$, induces a continuous map $\xi_*\colon\Hur(\cX;\Q)\to\Hur(\cX';\Q)$. \end{itemize} In Definitions \ref{defn:mapnicecouples} and \ref{defn:laxmapnicecouples} we introduce \emph{morphisms} and \emph{lax morphisms} of nice couples: both types of morphisms arise as certain continuous maps $\C\to\C$.
-The first, main result of the article is the following theorem, which combines Theorems \ref{thm:funPMQgroup}, \ref{thm:funnicecouple} and \ref{thm:funlaxnicecouple}. \begin{thm} The coordinate-free Hurwitz spaces $\Hur(\cX,\cY;\Q,G)$ are functorial both in the nice couple $(\cX,\cY)$, with respect to morphisms of nice couples, and in the PMQ-group pair.
-If we restrict to complete PMQs, then functoriality holds also with respect to lax morphisms of nice couples. \end{thm}
+We prove that the construction of $\Hur(\cX;\Q)$ is functorial both in $\Q$ and in $\cX$; as special cases we have the following: \begin{itemize} \item a morphism of PMQs $\Psi\colon\Q\to\Q'$ induces a continuous map $\Psi_*\colon \Hur(\cX;\Q)\to\Hur(\cX;\Q')$; \item a semi-algebraic homeomorphism $\xi\colon\C\to\C$ with compact support in $\bH$, sending $\cX$ inside $\cX'$, induces a continuous map $\xi_*\colon\Hur(\cX;\Q)\to\Hur(\cX';\Q)$. \end{itemize} In Definitions \ref{defn:mapnicecouples} and \ref{defn:laxmapnicecouples} we introduce \emph{morphisms} and \emph{lax morphisms} of nice couples: both types of morphisms arise as certain continuous maps $\C\to\C$.
+The first, main result of the article is the following theorem, combining Theorems \ref{thm:funPMQgroup}, \ref{thm:funnicecouple} and \ref{thm:funlaxnicecouple}. \begin{athm} The Hurwitz-Ran spaces $\Hur(\cX,\cY;\Q,G)$ are functorial both in the nice couple $(\cX,\cY)$, with respect to morphisms of nice couples, and in the PMQ-group pair.
+If we restrict to complete PMQs, then functoriality holds also with respect to lax morphisms of nice couples. \end{athm}

 We recall that the simplicial Hurwitz space $\Hur^{\Delta}(\Q)$ was defined in \cite{Bianchi:Hur1} only when $\Q$ is an \emph{augmented} PMQ.
-For such a PMQ, we can set $\cX=(0,1)^2$, the unit square in $\C$, and consider also the coordinate-free Hurwitz space $\Hur((0,1)^2;\Q)$.
-Inside the latter, we can identify a subspace $\Hur((0,1)^2;\Q_+)$, containing configurations $(P,\psi)$ whose monodromies around points of $P$ lie in the augmentation ideal $\Q_+=\Q\setminus\set{\one}$.
-The second main result of the article is the following theorem, which is Theorem \ref{thm:upsilonhomeo}. \begin{thm} If $\Q$ is augmented and also \emph{locally finite} (\cite[Definition 4.12]{Bianchi:Hur1}), then there is a homeomorphism between the simplicial Hurwitz space $\Hur^{\Delta}(\Q)$ and the coordinate-free Hurwitz space $\Hur((0,1)^2;\Q_+)$ \end{thm} Thus the construction of coordinate-free Hurwitz spaces of this article generalises that of simplicial Hurwitz spaces from \cite{Bianchi:Hur1}.
+For such a PMQ, we can set $\cX=(0,1)^2\subset\C$ and consider the Hurwitz-Ran space $\Hur((0,1)^2;\Q)$.
+Inside the latter, we let $\Hur((0,1)^2;\Q_+)$, be the subspace of configurations $(P,\psi)$ such that the local monodromy around each point of $P$ lies in $\Q_+:=\Q\setminus\set{\one}$.
+The second main result of the article is the following theorem, which is Theorem \ref{thm:upsilonhomeo}. \begin{athm} If $\Q$ is augmented and \emph{locally finite} (see \cite[Definition 4.12]{Bianchi:Hur1}), then the simplicial Hurwitz space $\Hur^{\Delta}(\Q)$ is homeomorphic to $\Hur((0,1)^2;\Q_+)$. \end{athm} Thus Hurwitz-Ran spaces generalise simplicial Hurwitz spaces from \cite{Bianchi:Hur1}.